Gostha Pal: Post-playing career

 After retirement, Pal was associated with Mohun Bagan and scouted players for the team.
 In 1948, he took up the responsibility of secretaryship of the club temporarily when Balaidas Chatterjee went on to guide India at the Summer Olympics in London.

 Beside football, Pal also appeared in the silent era movie Gouri Shankar, which was directed by Anandamohan Roy, produced by National Pictures Limited, and released on 26 October 1932.

 Death

 Pal died on 8 April 1976 in Kolkata, aged 79.

 Legacy

 After his death, a statue was erected in memory of him at the Gostha Pal Sarani (named after him) in 1984, in opposite to the Eden Gardens at Kolkata Maidan area.
 The statue was unveiled by then PWD minister Jatin Chakraborty.

 In 1998, a postage stamp dedicated to Pal, was unveiled in Calcutta by the India Post.
 Thus, he became the first Indian footballer to have a commemorative postage stamp in his honour.
 Later, within Mohun Bagan club tent, a museum has been built in his name.
 Gostha Pal Championship, named after him, under the aegis of All India Football Federation's 'Golden Baby Leagues', was incorporated to include more children from Kolkata into the football culture.
+In memory of him, Gostha Pal Football Academy was incorporated by the Government of West Bengal, in which noted Indian player Prasun Banerjee served as chief advisor.

+In 2025, an in ink brand, named Koliketa launched Green and Maroon coloured inks tributing him.